kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-16-applying-machine-learning-to-security-problems.md

 8) **Encourage security expertise on the team.** Security expertise can help you think of viable solutions to problems when data is insufficient.

-9) **Weigh the trade-off between accuracy vs. coverage**.
-The effects of false positives are particularly detrimental in the security space, meaning that for some applications it may be more useful to sacrifice the volume of accurate classifications for higher confidence.
+9) **Weigh the trade-off between accuracy vs. coverage.** The effects of false positives are particularly detrimental in the security space, meaning that for some applications it may be more useful to sacrifice the volume of accurate classifications for higher confidence.